- Female adnexal tumor of probable Wolffian origin

 Questions on this page

-The National Organization of Rare Disorders (NORD) has partnered with Inspire.com to launch an online community for people with rare diseases called The NORD Rare Disease Community.
+The Genetic Alliance has partnered with Inspire.com to launch an online community for people with rare diseases called the Rare Disease & Genetic Conditions Support Community.
 This community connects medical patients, family members, caregivers, and professionals.
-Click on The NORD Rare Disease Community to learn more.
+Click on Rare Disease & Genetic Conditions Support Community to learn more.

 RareShare is an online social hub dedicated to patients, families and healthcare professionals affected by rare medical disorders.
 Click on RareShare to learn more.

-In addition, the following group may be able to provide you with additional information on wolffian tumor.
+In addition, the following group may be able to provide you with additional information on wolffian tumors.

 1000 Corporate Boulevard